MartMilani/mapper_classifier/predmap/README.rst

-Lmapper
+predmap
 -------

-This package implements the Mapper algorithm.
+This package implements the Mapper classifier algorithm.

 Example:

     >>> import lmapper as lm
-    >>> import predmap as pmapp
+    >>> import predmap as pm
     >>>
     >>> N = 100
     >>> d = 10